Auskick: History

-Auskick sessions

-Auskick is a national football coaching network, with clinics held weekly (usually on Saturday mornings) run by volunteers.
-The program attracts over 100,000 primary school–aged participants annually and, as such, is the largest grassroots sporting association of its kind in Australia.

-Each Auskick session consists of a training session and a game, with the emphasis on developing skills rather than the game result.
-Some of the major rule differences from Australian rules football are a ban on tackling and the restriction of players to their zone of the field, similar to netball.

-The AFL is a major supporter of Auskick and star players occasionally assist in training events.
-The AFL also invites various branches of the Auskick network to play short games during the half-time breaks of premiership season games at all grounds, with numerous matches played on modified fields simultaneously.

 In 2007, the program's slogan was "Where Champions Begin", with Jo Silvagni (wife of former AFL player Stephen Silvagni) and Robert DiPierdomenico, the 1986 co-Brownlow Medallist as the main ambassadors.
-They also used the kick-to-kick tradition as part of their promotional television campaign, which shows kids from around the country kicking the football to each other to the tune of "Gimme Dat Ding".

-Parents' role in Auskick

-Parents are involved across the board in activities such as at skills sessions, as coaches and supervisors, administrators, helpers, coordinators and first aid officers.
-Throughout the year, there are parent orientation courses as well as coaching courses.

 Auskick in non-traditional Australian rules football regions

 The AFL has used the Auskick program the introduce Australian rules football into schools and communities around the country to increase the AFL's profile in areas that traditionally support other football codes such as New South Wales and Queensland.
 There have been accusations of exaggerated participation figures in an attempts to gain access to Sydney playing fields.
 Vast increases in AFL participation figures in Sydney were questioned by David Lawson, a Melbourne University academic, in a study commissioned by the AFL.
 Lawson's study found that AFL club participation rates in Sydney had stalled, and that the AFL was masking low figures by using short-term, non-club affiliated Auskick participants and comparing them to competitive junior club participation numbers in other sports.